preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-templates/index.rst

 See below for the rest of the steps.

-Template for normal documents
+Template for standard documents
 -------------------------------
-I you selected to add a template for normal documents, continue this way:
+I you selected to add a template for standard documents, continue this way:

 1. Select one or more categories if you wish.